-Unfortunately, Turkey’s present unemployment rate is rather high, at around 9%.
+Unfortunately, Turkey’s present unemployment rate is rather high, at around 10%.
 Expats who plan on working in Turkey should be aware that job opportunities are not that easy to find.
-However, it is not impossible as there is also a lack of qualified local employees.
+However, it is not impossible as there is also a lack of qualified local employees in specific fields.

 Despite the high rate of unemployment, there are quite a few job opportunities in Turkey if you have the right qualifications.
 If you are not sent to Turkey as a diplomat or on an intra-company transfer, you may be able to find employment in the following fields:

 - hotel and restaurant management in the tourism sector

 - technical engineering and programming in electronics and control technology or computer software

 The Big Job Hunt